olasobhy/ECG-Heartbeat-Classification-RandomForest-CNN/README.md

 Fusion
 Unknown
 ## Dataset
-The dataset is publicly available on Kaggle: ECG Heartbeat Dataset
+The dataset is publicly available on Kaggle: https://www.kaggle.com/datasets/shayanfazeli/heartbeat

 ## Files Used:
 mitbih_train.csv: Training data with 187 features and 1 target label